Celebrate World Migratory Bird Day

 Did you know there are more than 10,000 bird species in the world, and over 900 have been recorded in North America?
 Bird watching has exploded in popularity over the last year.
 We are lucky to live along the Pacific Flyway and our region is considered among the best in Canada for watching birds.

-6 Ways to Enjoy World Migratory Bird Day
+5 ways to enjoy World Migratory Bird Day

-- Learn the common birds of Surrey, and then head out to try to find them
+- Learn the common birds of Surrey, then head out to try to find them or join others on a guided seasonal Bird Walk.

-- Take photos and use #worldmigratorybirdday and #mycityofsurrey for a chance to be featured.
+- Take photos and use #mycityofsurrey for a chance to be featured on our social channels.
 You don’t need a fancy camera to be able to identify birds!

-- From April 30 – May 3, submit your observations as part of the City Nature Challenge to help showcase Surrey’s biodiversity
+- Submit your bird observations as part of the City Nature Challenge happening April 25 - 28 to help showcase Surrey’s biodiversity.

 Birding at Boundary Bay